misz917/terminal-dino/readme.md

   - Modify visual themes

 - **Optimized Performance**
-  Lightweight design ensures smooth operation in terminal environments.
+  Lightweight design ensures smooth operation

+- **Additional Functions**
+  Display in a graphic window as opposed to a terminal Simple graphic smoothing algorithm for more interesting visuals